mcreutz/playground/data_analytics/data_modeling_canvas.md

         For hyperparameter optimization
         Alternatively use CrossValidation on training data
     Training
         This is the rest of the data.
-If it is too big for efficient exploratory analysis, create an subset for EDA.
+If it is too big for efficient exploratory analysis, create a subset for EDA.
-        Separate labels from features
+        Then separate labels from features

 Exploratory Data Analysis / Feature selection
     Correlations to Label